 Relationship Matrix

 Requirement Properties

 Getting to Know the Requirement Properties

 Introducing Requirement Properties

-Requirement Properties are used to define metadata about the requirement that is useful for the management of requirements for the purpose of prioritization and defining work Packages for the implementation teams.
-All Enterprise Architect elements have standard properties such as Status, Author and Phase but the Requirement element has additional properties such as Difficulty and Priority.
-User defined properties can also be defined using Tagged Values.
+Requirement Properties define metadata about the Requirement that is useful for the management of Requirements for the purposes of prioritization and defining work Packages for the implementation teams.
+All Enterprise Architect elements have standard properties such as Status, Author and Phase, and the Requirement element has additional properties such as Difficulty and Priority.
+User-defined properties can also be created using Tagged Values.

-Where to find Requirement Properties

-Ribbon: Design > Element > Editors > Properties

-Element Context Menu: Properties... | Properties...

-or

-Browser window Context Menu: Properties | Properties...

-Usage of the Requirement Properties

-To define the important meta information about a requirement, for the purposes of providing data to manage the requirements for prioritization, understanding which are the difficult requirements, and managing the lifecycle by using Status to determine requirements for implementation Packages.

-Options for Requirement Properties

-Enterprise Architect has a wide range of built in properties for all elements but it has a number of additional properties for requirements.
-If there are other properties that are needed by a modeler or team such as the volatility (stability) of a requirement these can be added using the general purpose UML extension mechanism of Tagged Values.
+Where to find Requirement Properties Ribbon: Design > Element > Editors > Properties Element Context Menu: Properties... | Properties... or Browser window Context Menu: Properties | Properties...
+Usage of the Requirement Properties The Properties define the important meta information about a Requirement, for the purposes of providing data to manage Requirements for prioritization, understanding which are the difficult Requirements, and managing the lifecycle by using Status to determine Requirements for implementation Packages.
+Options for Requirement Properties Enterprise Architect has a wide range of built-in properties for all elements, and a number of additional Requirement Properties.
+If other properties are needed by a modeler or team, such as the volatility (stability) of a Requirement, these can be added using the general-purpose UML extension mechanism of Tagged Values.

-REQ021 - List Stock Levels

-tags

-Volatility = Medium

-notes

-A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.

 Learn more about Requirement Properties

 Properties Dialog

 Requirements Checklist

-Getting to know the Requirements Checklist

-Introducing the Requirements Checklist

 The Requirement Checklist is a convenient element that acts as a tally to indicate whether a Requirement complies with a set of predefined measures such as whether the Requirement is Atomic, Cohesive, Traceable and Verifiable.
 It can be assigned to any Requirement and the measures can be updated directly in the diagram.
-When working with requirements it is sometimes very useful to refer to a common set of 'best practices' and qualities that help define the nature of a well formed specification.
+When working with Requirements it is sometimes very useful to refer to a common set of 'best practices' and qualities that help define the nature of a well formed specification.
 The Requirement Checklist element is designed to meet this need.

-Where to find the Requirements Checklist Toolbox: to display the 'Find Toolbox Item' dialog and specify 'Requirements Checklist' Usage of the Requirements Checklist Analysts and Requirements Managers can use the checklist to annotate whether one or more requirements meet a set of predefined checks.
+This diagram shows the use of a Requirements Checklist that acts as an indicator (check) to ensure the requirement is compliant with best practice.
+The check items are editable and a general checklist element is available that can be used with any element.
+Getting to know the Requirements Checklist Where to find the Requirements Checklist Toolbox: to display the 'Find Toolbox Item' dialog and specify 'Requirements Checklist' Usage of the Requirements Checklist Analysts and Requirements Managers can use the checklist to annotate whether one or more elements such as a Block or Activity or even a set of Requirements meet a set of predefined checks.
 Options for the Requirements Checklist The list of measures is completely configurable and items can be added or removed from the list for each individual checklist by using the Checklist Tagged Value notes.
 Learn more about the Requirements Checklist

-Requirements Checklist
+Using the Checklist and Audited Checklist Artifacts

 Requirements Diagram

 Getting to Know the Requirements Diagram

 Introducing the Requirements Diagram

 The Requirements diagram provides a visual representation of how Requirements are related to each other and to other elements in the model, including Business Drivers, Constraints, Business Rules, Use Cases, User Stories, design Components and more.
-The diagram is one of Enterprise Architect's extended diagram types and for analysts who are accustomed to working with requirements in a text based tool it will provide a welcomed and compelling graphical representation of the requirements.
+The diagram is one of Enterprise Architect's extended diagram types.
+It provides an appealing graphical representation of Requirements, that will be a welcome change for Requirements Analysts who are accustomed to working with text based tools.